 - Try to co-parent or attempt shared parenting.
 Hopefully, you will work cooperatively with your ex since your children will benefit from equal access to both parents in the long run in terms of their psychological well-being.

 - Encourage involvement with extended family members.
 Many children who have regular access to extended family see this as more intergenerational support.

 - Communicate in a cordial and businesslike way with your ex-spouse.
 Your children’s bond with both parents will reduce his or her risk of low self-esteem, loyalty conflicts, and difficulty in adult intimate relationships.
 Never pass messages to your ex through your children.

-There are many compelling reasons for moms to foster a strong father-child bond after their family dissolves.
+There are many compelling reasons for moms to foster a strong father-child bond after their family dissolves: finding and facilitating ways divorced dads can stay connected to their kids should be a priority for divorced moms.
 Unfortunately, a daughter’s relationship with her father is often the one that changes the most after divorce.
 Dr. Linda Nielsen, a nationally recognized expert on father-daughter relationships, found that girls tend to spend more time with their mothers (and less time with their dad) after their parents’ split.
 In her extensive research, Dr. Nielsen found that only 10 to 15% of fathers get to enjoy the benefits of joint custody post-divorce.

 My research for my book Daughters of Divorce spanned over three years and was comprised of over 300 interviews of women who reflected on their parents’ divorce.
 The most common theme that emerged was a wound in the father-daughter relationship.

 For the most part, a good relationship with an intimate partner is strongly tied to your relationship with your dad.
 Your father’s presence (or lack of presence) in your life will affect how you will relate to all men who come after him, and it can impact your view of yourself and your psychological well-being.